Overview of the HCT

 In fulfillment of that vision, the Higher Colleges of Technology (HCT) was established in 1988 by Federal Law No 2 issued by the Late Sheikh Zayed bin Sultan Al Nahyan, may his soul rest in peace.

 The Higher Colleges of Technology (HCT) is the UAE’s largest applied higher educational institution, and the nation’s first approved university economic free zone, empowering it to graduate companies in alignment with the directives of the UAE’s wise leadership.
-Located in the Emirates of Abu Dhabi, Dubai, Fujairah, Ras Al Khaimah and Sharjah, HCT was initially licensed on 1 May 2014 by the UAE’s Ministry of Education, for a period of five years, to award degrees/qualifications in higher education.
-HCT has officially been re-licensed for a further five years, from 10 February 2021 to 05 January 2026
+HCT, located in the Emirate(s) of Abu Dhabi, Dubai, Fujairah, Ras Al Khaimah and Sharjah, is officially Licensed from 10, February, 2021 to 05, January, 2026 by the Ministry of Education of the United Arab Emirates to award degrees/qualifications in higher education.
+HCT was initially licensed by the UAE’s Ministry of Education on 1 May 2014.

 The sixteen HCT men’s and women’s campuses offer an impressive range of instructional programs in the fields of Applied Media, Business, Computer Information Science, Engineering Technology and Science, Education, General Studies, Health Sciences and Military and Security with all HCT programs being delivered in English, excepting courses in Arabic and Emirati Studies.